Select Page

 Frequently Asked Questions About MLSs

 Multiple Listing Services (MLS) in the real estate industry are multi-broker organizations that increase access to housing opportunities and drive exposure for property listings.
-They ensure cooperation between buyers’ and sellers’ brokers for the benefit of consumers.
-There are around 600 MLSs in the world, mostly in North America, but that number is quickly growing in Central and South America, Europe, and West Asia.
-According to the National Association of REALTORS® more than 80 percent of homes sold in the U.S. are sold on an MLS.
+They ensure cooperation between brokers for buyers and brokers for sellers, which is a benefit for consumers.

 MLSs are critical to a competitive and transparent marketplace for consumers.
-The value of these organizations lies beneath the surface of the internet advertising that most consumers experience.
-This guide provide answers to common questions about the MLS organization, its brokers, brokers’ consumer clients, and the technology that provides a platform for the MLS marketplace.
+The value of these organizations lies beneath the surface of the Internet advertising that most consumers experience.
+This guide provide answers to common questions about the MLS organization, its brokers, the broker’s consumer clients and the technology that provides a platform for the MLS marketplace.

 What is an MLS?